Check Availability

 • Trekking to the crown jewel of Khumbu, Lukla, Namche, Tengboche, Dingboche, Kala Patthar, and several other places.

-• Visit to the largest and centuries-old Tengboche Monasteries.
+• Visit the largest and centuries-old Tengboche Monasteries.

 • Sightseeing of spectacular Everest, Makalu, Nuptse, Ama Dablam, and Lhotse from the Kala Patthar viewpoint.